 The smartest organisations are adopting the OKRs (Objectives Key Results), model – through easily deployed technology.
 With OKRs, often for the first time, employees are able to graphically see their progress towards clearly defined goals.

-Where OKRs win is its emphasis on defining precisely how to achieve objectives through concrete, specific and measurable actions.
+Where OKRs win is their emphasis on defining precisely how to achieve objectives through concrete, specific and measurable actions.
 But because OKRs also give achievable goals that connect all the way up to the top, they automatically promote a feeling of being connected to the mission of a company.
 Employees develop an all-important sense of psychological buy-in.
 Far from being removed, they see how their outputs contribute to the overall whole.

 Such is the power of OKR that it could well be that OKRs are perhaps the first real engagement silver-bullet employers have been looking for all these years.
 It’s certainly a foundation that helps build a sense of belonging, pride, and what Nita Clarke and David MacLeod called the ‘willingness to go the extra mile’ (which was what their preferred definition of engagement is).